 For admittance into an academic program with a standardized test, scores needed are TOEFL 500, TOEFL CBT 173, iBT 61, or IELTS 5.5.
-Students can take the MVCC placement test upon arrival to the College, at which point the level of ESL or academic readiness will be determined.
+Students will take the MVCC placement test prior to acceptance at the College, at which point the level of ESL or academic readiness will be determined.
 A new I-20 can be issued if a student demonstrates their English level is appropriate for Associate level academic courses.
 If placed in the ESL program (at any level), no retesting will be allowed without direct involvement of a full-time ESL faculty member.